dflex-js/dflex/packages/dom-gen/README.md

 # @dflex/dom-gen

-> Generates relations between DOM elements depending on their depth.
+> DOM relations generator algorithm.

 ```bash
 npm install @dflex/dom-gen
 ```

-It figures out relations between DOM elements without storing them or creating actual dom tree.
+It generates relations between DOM elements without storing them or creating actual dom tree.
 Instead, it gets relationship based on element depth.

+For each DOM node, it generates three keys: Siblings, Parent and Children keys and two indexes one refers to node order in its level and the other refers to the parent index in parental level so to speak.
+Together: keys and indexes combined form of uniqueness for each element.

-In case you are studying any dom-tree, you can build entire branches and navigate through them using generated unique keys.
+In case you are dealing with any DOM-tree, you can build entire branches and navigate through them using these generated unique keys and indexes.
+Think of relational database or hash tables but applied in DOM tree.

 ```ts
 const domGen = new Generator()